hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. spec:: reader_writer/rw_local_2/reader_writer.tla
   :diff: reader_writer/rw_local_1/reader_writer.tla

-ss rw_local_2

-As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.
+ss:`rw_local_2` As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.

 In practice, local variables aren't often used, as they can't be placed in `define <define>` blocks.
-This means you can't easily typecheck them, write helper operators, etc. Generally we use local variables for "bookkeeping" variables, like loop iterations and TK.
+This means you can't easily typecheck them, write helper operators, etc. Generally we use local variables as :ref:`auxiliary <topic_aux_vars>` or "bookkeeping" variables, like loop iterations and model bounding.

-.. todo:: better example of bookkeeping variable

 For now let's pull out the ``while`` loop and go back to our previous version.